redcican/Python-Exercise/README.md

 # Python-Exercise
-A personl repo for enhancement the skills of Python.
+A personal repo for enhancement the skills of Python.

 * Challenge 1